-Fig. 3a shows the validation scores (product of precision and recall) from the cross-validation procedure for each (i) C SVM hyperparameter and (ii) walk length L in the L-RWGK.
+Fig. 3a shows the validation scores (F1 score) from the cross-validation procedure for each (i) C SVM hyperparameter and (ii) walk length L in the L-RWGK.
 Overall, the optimal C parameter tended to decrease with the walk length, consistent viewing the inverse of C as a regularization parameter that should increase when the representation of the examples are more complex.